Battle of the Wilderness: Longstreet counterattacks

+Meanwhile, Burnside had gotten the IX Corps into action—three divisions and six infantry brigades in an attempt to break the Confederate center, but after a fierce firefight with elements of Hill's corps, they were fought to a stalemate along the Plank Road with no less than ten regimental commanders being killed, wounded, or captured.
 By noon, a Confederate victory seemed likely.
 Longstreet rode forward on the Orange Plank Road with several of his officers while another fire caused Mahone's 12th Virginia Infantry Regiment to become separated from its brigade.
 An aide suggested that Longstreet was too close to the front, but his advice was disregarded.
 As the Virginians moved through the woods back to the road, their brigade mistook them for Union soldiers, and the two Confederate forces began shooting at each other.
 Longstreet's mounted party was caught in the crossfire, and Longstreet was severely wounded in his neck.
 Brigadier General Micah Jenkins, aide-de-camp Captain Alfred E. Doby and orderly Marcus Baum were killed.
 Longstreet was able to turn over his command directly to division commander Field and told him to "Press the enemy."
 Burnside finally arrived on the Confederate northern flank with three brigades, and attacked around 2:00 pm.
 His fighting for the day, beginning against Colonel William F. Perry's Alabama Brigade, was a standoff.
 Lee organized another attack on Hancock around 4:15 pm that Hancock repelled in about an hour.
+This attack chiefly fell upon Brig.
+Gen Gershom Mott's division, the former command of Joe Hooker, which was once an elite unit but is now considered one of the weakest in the army and fell back in disorder.
+Hancock sent in Colonel Samuel Sprigg Carroll's brigade of Gibbon's division, and they repulsed the attack.
 Another fire threatened the wounded in the woods and Hancock's breastworks, as fighting on the Orange Plank Road front gradually ended near evening.
 The following day, Lee appointed Richard Anderson to temporary command of the First Corps.